amirsharapov/aiocdp/README.md

 - `aiocdp.core.stream.EventStream` -> Represents a stream of events from a connection.
 - `aiocdp.core.stream.EventStreamReader` -> Readonly reader to an event stream.

+## TODO:

+- Setup proper typehints for setting subclasses. (use a type var in a shared module)
+- documentation

 ## Publishing to PyPi

 1. Update the version in `setup.py`